mdr-23/Electron-React-config/README.md

 npm install electron --save-dev
 ```

-2. Create a new file named electron.js in the root of your project:
+2. Create a new file named electron.js in the root of your project.
+In this example, it will be created in the src folder:

 3. Add the following code to electron.js:
 ```javascript